jesse-grabowski/social-feeds/docs/architecture/development.md

 * Fonts must be self-hosted to protect user privacy
 * A single font should be used for all components in the application
-* Font should be subset to include include characters required for the application
+* Font should be subset to include only characters required for the application

 #### Responsivity